 How well does Retin-A work for cystic acne?

-I've always had large, red and pretty painful breakouts, from my adolescence to this day.
+I've always had large, red, painful breakouts, from my adolescence to this day.
 My dermatologist says it's definitely a case of cystic acne due to my pores getting clogged all the time for some reason.
 It's probably genetic because my dad had it too when he was young.
-Anyway...
-I've read a lot about Retin-A but I'm not sure it's going to work for me.
+Anyway, I've read a lot about Retin-A but I'm not sure if it's going to work for me.
 Nothing ever works for my deep breakouts.
 I kind of lost all my faith in these treatments.
 Should I give Retin-A a try?
 What do you think?
-Did it work for very bad acne cases, like mine, in the past?
+Has it worked for very bad acne cases like mine in the past?

 Retin-A can be used to treat severe acne, including cystic acne.
 However, on its own Retin-A is unlikely to fully eradicate large cystic acne.

 Prescription-strength Retin-A has been available for decades, and now a type of Retin-A called tretinoin is available without a prescription.
 Tretinoin Retin-A cream is an effective way to open clogged pores, small bumps and small cysts.
-It is a bit more effective on fair-skinned individuals than on dark-skinned individuals.
+It tends to be slightly more effective on fair-skinned individuals than darker-skinned individuals.

-However, neither topical tretinoin or Retin-A will eliminate 100 percent of your blemishes, but approximately half of your blackheads, whiteheads and pimples.
+However, neither topical tretinoin or Retin-A will eliminate 100% of your blemishes, but closer to half of your blackheads, whiteheads and pimples will be taken care of through these treatments.
 Combining tretinoin topical with benzoyl peroxide and other skincare treatments may be a more effective way to achieve clear skin.

-If you do decide to try Retin-A or tretinoin topical it is important that you faithfully apply sunscreen whenever you go outdoors, as these treatments make the skin more sensitive to sun exposure.
+If you do decide to try Retin-A or tretinoin topical it’s important that you faithfully apply sunscreen whenever you go outdoors, as these treatments make the skin considerably more sensitive to sun exposure.